zextras/tech-doc/source/_includes/_upgrade/intro-ce.rst

 The upgrade procedure is the same, regardless of the currently installed version of |product|.
-The difference is that if you upgrade from |prev|, you usually do not need to carry out any other task manually, while if you upgrade from any *older version*, you will probably need to run some tasks or commands before, during, or after the upgrade procedure.
+The difference is that if you upgrade from |prev| or 24.9.0, you usually do not need to carry out any other task manually, while if you upgrade from any *older version*, you will probably need to run some tasks or commands before, during, or after the upgrade procedure.